ehainer/voltron-notify/README.md

 Note that both SMS and Email notifications have validations on the :to/:from fields, the email subject, and the SMS body text.
 Since `notifications` is an association, any errors in the actual notification content will bubble up, possibly preventing the `notifyable` model from saving.
 For that reason, it may be more logical to instead use a @notifyable.notifications.build / @notifyable.save syntax to properly handle errors that may occur.

 ## ActiveJob Integration

 Voltron Notify supports sending both email (via deliver_later) and SMS (via Voltron::SmsJob and perform_later).
 To have all notifications be handled by ActiveJob in conjunction with Sidekiq/Resque/whatever you need only set the config value `Voltron.config.notify.use_queue` to `true`.
 If ActiveJob is configured properly notifications will send that way instead.
-You may also optionally set the delay for each notification by setting the value of `Voltron.config.notify.delay` to any time value (i.e. 5.minutes, 3.months, 0.seconds)

 If the value of `Voltron.config.notify.use_queue` is `true`, additional methods for sending SMS/Email can be used to further control the ActiveJob params.